AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 ```

-To tell JavaScript that what's inside the curly braces is an **object literal** that we want to implicitly return we need to wrap everything inside parenthesis.
+To tell JavaScript that what's inside the curly braces is an **object literal** that we want to implicitly return, we need to wrap everything inside parenthesis.

 Writing `race` or `race:race` is the same.